crmspy/ssinventory/README.md

 ./fresh
 ```

+api service will automatically run on port localhost:8080
 ## Main Feature
 1) Stores actual stock of products
 2) To store product that will be stored into the inventory.